Dimers in piecewise Temperleyan domains: Introduction

+As it was shown in~\cite{KGff} it is enough to compute all the limit moments of the fluctuations $h^\delta - \mathbb{E}{h^\delta}$ of the height function to prove that their limit is the Gaussian Free Field.
+The main tool to compute these moments is the coupling function.
+The scaling limit of the coupling function is very sensible to the boundary conditions, in particular the limits of the coupling function in the Temperleyan case and the piecewise Temperleyan case are different.
+However all the limits of $h^\delta - \mathbb{E}{h^\delta}$ turns out to be the same.

+{\bf Organization of the paper.} The rest of the paper is organized as follows.
+In Section~\ref{2} we recall some basic facts and definitions.
+Section~\ref{S3} contains the construction of the primitive of the product of two discrete holomorphic functions.
+Also, we show that for an appropriate choice of the boundary conditions of discrete holomorphic functions the primitive of their product coincides with the expectation of the height function in the double-dimer model and we prove Theorem~\ref{leap-frog harmonicity}.
+In Section~\ref{4} we show that the continuos analogue of the above-mentioned primitive is the harmonic measure $\operatorname{hm}_{\om}(\,\cdot\,, (\bbb\www))$ of the boundary arc~$(\bbb\www)$ on the domain $\om$ in the setup of Theorem~\ref{main-th}.
+In Section~\ref{shodimost} we prove Theorem~\ref{main-convF}.
+Finally, Section~\ref{6} contains results about the single dimer model.

 {\bf Acknowledgements.} The author thanks Stanislav Smirnov for valuable insights, and Dmitry Chelkak for numerous useful discussions.
-This work was supported by the Russian Science Foundation grant 14-21-00035.
+The author also thanks the reviewers for their helpful comments and suggestions.
+Research of Theorem~\ref{main-th} and Proposition~\ref{C=FG} is supported by the Russian Science Foundation grant 14-21-00035.
 The author also received partial support from the NCCR SwissMAP of the SNSF and ERC AG COMPASP.